kwsch/PKHeX/README.md

 Supports the following files:
 * Save files ("main", .sav)
 * Individual Pokémon entity files (.pk*)
-* Mystery Gift files (.pgt, .pcd, .pgf, .wc6) including conversion to .pk*
+* Mystery Gift files (.pgt, .pcd, .pgf, .wc*) including conversion to .pk*
-* Importing teams from Decrypted Battle Videos (X/Y/OR/AS only)
+* Importing teams from Decrypted 3DS Battle Videos
 * Transferring from one generation to another, converting formats along the way.

 Data is displayed in a view which can be edited and saved.